 - 1. Interest arising in a Contracting State and beneficially owned by a resident of the other Contracting State shall be taxable only in that other Contracting State. - 2.
-Notwithstanding the provisions of paragraph 1 of this Article: - a) interest arising in \\\\\ that is determined with reference to receipts, sales, income, profits or other cash flow of the debtor or a connected person with respect to the debtor, to any change in the value of any property of the debtor or a connected person with respect to the debtor or to any dividend, partnership distribution or similar payment made by the debtor or a connected person with respect to the debtor may be taxed in \\\\\, and according to the laws of \\\\\, but if the beneficial owner is a resident of the United States, the interest may be taxed at a rate not exceeding 15 percent of the gross amount of the interest; - b) interest arising in the United States that is contingent interest of a type that does not qualify as portfolio interest under the law of the United States may be taxed by the United States, but if the beneficial owner is a resident of \\\\\\, the interest may be taxed at a rate not exceeding 15 percent of the gross amount of the interest; - c) interest arising in a Contracting State and beneficially owned by a resident of the other Contracting State that is a connected person with respect to the payor of the interest may be taxed in the first-mentioned Contracting State in accordance with domestic law if such resident benefits from a special tax regime with respect to such interest in its Contracting State of residence; - d) in the case of the United States, interest paid by an expatriated entity and beneficially owned by a company resident in \\\\\ that is a connected person with respect to such expatriated entity may be taxed in accordance with the law of the United States for a period of ten years beginning on the date on which the acquisition of the domestic entity is completed.
+Notwithstanding the provisions of paragraph 1 of this Article: - a) interest arising in that is determined with reference to receipts, sales, income, profits or other cash flow of the debtor or a connected person with respect to the debtor, to any change in the value of any property of the debtor or a connected person with respect to the debtor or to any dividend, partnership distribution or similar payment made by the debtor or a connected person with respect to the debtor with respect to the debtor or a connected person with respect to the debtor or a connected person with respect to the debtor or to any dividend, partnership distribution or similar payment made by the debtor or a connected person with respect to the debtor may be taxed in , and according to the laws of , but if the beneficial owner is a resident of the United States, the interest may be taxed at a rate not exceeding 15 percent of the gross amount of the interest; - b) interest arising in the United States that is contingent interest of a type that does not qualify as portfolio interest under the law of the United States may be taxed by the United States, but if the beneficial owner is a resident of , the interest may be taxed at a rate not exceeding 15 percent of the gross amount of the interest; - c) interest arising in a Contracting State and beneficially owned by a resident of the other Contracting State that is a connected person with respect to the payor of the interest may be taxed in the first-mentioned Contracting State in accordance with domestic law if such resident benefits from a special tax regime with respect to such interest in its Contracting State of residence; - d) in the case of the United States, interest paid by an expatriated entity and beneficially owned by a company resident in that is a connected person with respect to such expatriated entity may be taxed in accordance with the law of the United States for a period of ten years beginning on the date on which the acquisition of the domestic entity is completed.
 For purposes of applying this paragraph: - i) no effect shall be given to any amendment to section 7874 of the Internal Revenue Code after the date of signature of this Convention; and - ii) no entity shall be treated as an expatriated entity that: - A) is a connected person with respect to the domestic entity immediately after the date on which the acquisition of the domestic entity is completed; and - B) prior to that date, was never a connected person with respect to the domestic entity.